mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.loadbalancerip.md

 ## k8s.ServiceSpec.loadBalancerIP property

-Only applies to Service Type: LoadBalancer LoadBalancer will get created with the IP specified in this field.
+Only applies to Service Type: LoadBalancer.
+LoadBalancer will get created with the IP specified in this field.

 <b>Signature:</b>